Employee Leaving on Saturday: Do They Get Sunday Off Too? Seeking Advice from Seniors

 Pragnaa HR Compliance Services

-It all depends on the Last Working Day as the statutory registers.
-If employee leaves on Saturday then the LWD will be the same day for Full and Final settlement process.
+Hi, it all depends on the last working day for the statutory registers.
+If an employee leaves on a Saturday, then the Last Working Day (LWD) will be the same day for the full and final settlement process.

 Praveen30